kacper-szewczyk/event-driven-state-management/pages/optimization.md

 - Updating UI based on state: re-renders the affected UI components to reflect these changes, ensuring that the UI remains synchronized with the underlying data and logic.

 - Handling UI events: listens for user interactions, such as clicks, mouse movements, or touch events.
 It captures these events and triggers the corresponding actions in the logic layer.

-- Styling and layout: applies CSS styles to the UI components to control their appearance, including colors, fonts, sizes, margins, and positioning.

 - Responsiveness: It employs responsive design techniques, such as media queries or flexible layouts, to ensure that the UI is accessible and usable across various devices and screen resolutions.